eduardojvieira/website/src/data/post/top-5-industrial-automation-trends-in-2025.md

 - Responsive interfaces that adapt to different devices
 - Enhanced visualization of complex data through modern web technologies
 - Secure remote troubleshooting and system adjustments

-In a recent project for a pharmaceutical manufacturer, I developed a web-based HMI system that reduced operator training time by 62% while enabling qualified personnel to monitor critical processes remotely during the pandemic, ensuring continuous operations despite access restrictions.

 ## Conclusion